-Pre-award Process.
-When CDOT has established a Contract Goal, it may not award the Contract (or provide its concurrence for a LPA to award the Contract on a local agency project) until it determines the bidder has demonstrated Good Faith Efforts to meet the Contract Goal.
-At pre-award, Good Faith Efforts may be evidenced by either (1) documenting sufficient Commitments to meet the Contract Goal or (2) documenting adequate Good Faith Efforts to meet the Contract Goal even though it did not obtain enough Commitments to do so.
+Bidding Requirements.
+When a Contract Goal is established, the Contract may not be awarded until the apparent low responsible bidder has demonstrated Good Faith Efforts to meet the Contract Goal by either

+documenting sufficient Commitments to meet the Contract Goal, or

+documenting adequate Good Faith Efforts to meet the Contract Goal even though it did not obtain enough Commitments to do so.

 A Commitment may be made to a firm at any tier.
-A Commitment is not a subcontract.
-However the bidder must have received a quote from a DBE in order to claim a Commitment to a DBE.
+The apparent low responsible bidder must have received a quote from a DBE in order to claim a Commitment to a DBE.

 Anticipated Participation Plan.
-With its proposal, the bidder shall submit CDOT Form 1414, Anticipated DBE Participation Plan, listing its Commitments obtained from DBEs, even if such Commitments do not meet the Contract Goal.
-If the bidder has not obtained any Commitments, it shall still submit Form 1414 documenting zero anticipated participation.
-Failure to submit a signed Form 1414 shall result in rejection of the proposal and the bidder deemed non-responsive.
-The bidder shall ensure that Commitments, and the resulting estimated Eligible Participation, have been properly calculated prior to submitting its proposal.
-If the bidder is a DBE seeking credit for self-performance, the bidder shall include itself in Form 1414 and list the work to be self-performed and amount that the bidder intends to count for DBE credit.
+With its proposal, the apparent low responsible bidder shall submit CDOT Form 1414, Anticipated DBE Participation Plan, listing its Commitments obtained from DBEs, even if such Commitments do not meet the Contract Goal.
+If the apparent low responsible bidder has not obtained any Commitments or if the Contract Goal is 0% and the apparent low responsible bidder is electing not to make voluntary Commitments, it shall still submit Form 1414 documenting zero anticipated participation.
+Failure to submit a signed Form 1414 shall result in rejection of the proposal and the apparent low responsible bidder deemed non-responsive.
+The apparent low responsible bidder shall ensure that Commitments, and the resulting estimated Eligible Participation, have been properly calculated prior to submitting its proposal.
+If the apparent low responsible bidder is a DBE seeking Eligible Participation credit for self-performance, the apparent low responsible bidder shall include itself in Form 1414, list the work to be self-performed, and the amount that the bidder intends to count as Eligible Participation.

-Bidders List for Local Agency Projects.
-For local agency projects, the bidder shall list each subcontractor (including both DBE and non-DBE subcontractors) that submitted a quote for participation on the Contract.
-Failure to submit a signed CDOT Form 1413 Bidders List may result in rejection of the proposal.

 Utilization Plan.

-CDOT Construction Projects.
-Within five calendar days of bid opening, the low responsible bidder shall submit a Utilization Plan (UP) to CDOT.
-The bidder will receive notice from CDOT to submit a Utilization Plan (UP) via B2GNow.
-In order to complete the UP the bidder shall obtain and upload in B2G CDOT Form 1415, Commitment Confirmation, from each DBE listed on Form 1414.
-If the total Eligible Participation submitted by the bidder on the Form 1414 and confirmed on Form 1415 did not meet the Contract Goal, the bidder shall also submit CDOT Form 1416, Good Faith Effort Report, with the UP in B2G.
-The Form 1416 should include any supporting documentation that the bidder would like CDOT to consider as evidence of Good Faith Efforts.
-If a non-DBE was selected in lieu of a DBE, the bidder shall include all quotes from the non-DBE and DBE firms.
+CDOT Advertised Projects.
+These projects will require the submission of a DBE Utilization Plan (UP) via B2GNow.
+The apparent low responsible bidder shall submit the UP within five days of bid opening.
+In order to complete the UP, the apparent low responsible bidder shall obtain and upload in B2GNow a completed CDOT Form 1415, Commitment Confirmation, for each DBE listed on Form 1414.
+If the total Eligible Participation submitted on the Form 1414 and/or confirmed on Form 1415 did not meet the Contract Goal, the apparent low responsible bidder shall also submit CDOT Form 1416, Good Faith Effort Report, with the UP in B2GNow.
+The Form 1416 should include any supporting documentation which the apparent low responsible bidder would like to be considered as evidence of its Good Faith Efforts.
+If a non-DBE was selected in lieu of a DBE, the apparent low responsible bidder shall include all quotes from the non-DBE and DBE firms.

-In completing the Form 1415, the bidder shall complete Section 1 of the Form 1415 and the DBE shall complete Section 2 of Form 1415.
+The apparent low responsible bidder shall complete Section 1 of the Form 1415 and the DBE shall complete Section 2 of Form 1415.
 The Commitment in Form 1415 shall be consistent with the Commitment listed on Form 1414.
-If a Commitment is made to second tier or lower DBE subcontractor, the bidder is still ultimately responsible for the fulfillment of the Commitment and shall sign the Form 1415.
-The bidder shall not Terminate, Reduce, or Substitute a Commitment listed on Form 1414 without following the procedures outlined in Section 5 below.
+If a Commitment is made to second tier or lower DBE subcontractor, the apparent low responsible bidder maintains responsibility for the fulfillment of the Commitment and shall sign the Form 1415.
+The apparent low responsible bidder shall not Terminate, Reduce, or Substitute a Commitment listed on Form 1414 without following the procedures outlined in Section 5 below.
 Increases in the Commitment amount do not require CDOT approval in accordance with the procedures in Section 5 below.